Leody Taveras Player Props: Rangers vs. Rays

 - The pitching staff for the Rays has a collective nine K/9, the 10th-best in MLB.

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.69).
+- The Rays have the first-ranked team ERA among all MLB pitching staffs (3.71).

-- The Rays surrender the ninth-fewest home runs in baseball (101 total, one per game).
+- Rays pitchers combine to surrender 103 home runs (1.1 per game), the ninth-fewest in the league.

-- In his last appearance on Saturday, July 8, the right-hander went five innings against the Atlanta Braves, giving up four earned runs while surrendering five hits.
+- In his last time out -- in relief on Sunday, July 9 -- the righty threw two innings against the Atlanta Braves, giving up two earned runs while surrendering four hits.

-- In 13 games this season, the 22-year-old has amassed a 5.28 ERA and 11.7 strikeouts per nine innings, while giving up a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.